aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/08-advanced-js-concepts.md

 Create a generator function in JS using the `function*` syntax, which is syntactic sugar over a regular generator function.
 It essentially is a function with `return` and `yield` statements which returns an iterable under the hood.

+> [!NOTE]
+> A generator is a function that returns an object that is both an iterable and an iterator.
+This means you can loop over a generator and also call `.next()` on it.

-- Using `function*` syntax makes the function a function that returns
+- Using `function*` syntax makes the function a function that returns an iterable.
 - Using the `yield <value>` keyword in a generator function basically creates the `{value, done}` object and is what will be returned

 Invoking a `function*` function is syntactic sugar for converting that function into a normal generator function that returns an object with these methods: